Uses: Houseplant, patio plant, or outdoor plant (in approved tropical zones)

 The propagation of Birkin Philodendron is accomplished through the use of cuttings, division, and air-layering.
 The particular situation and the growth pattern of the mother plant will best determine the ideal propagation method.

-What Size of Birkin Philodendron Do You Ship?
+What Size of Birkin Philodendron is for Sale Online?

 How Big do Birkin Philodendron Grow?